-Now let’s recap these stories using an analytical look.
+Now let’s recap these stories through an analytical view:

 Adidas tells stories that activate dreams.
 Stories about group and support, about inspiring each other, that connect with the need of group and belonging.
-Most of the videos and campaigns from Adidas involve groups, people together even when they are different from each other they are connected through the same motivation of expressing themselves and of empowering achievement.
-It calls to be part of a community that leaves a mark in the world because of who you are.
+Most of the videos and campaigns from Adidas shows groups, people that stand together and even when they are different from each other they are connected through the same motivation of expressing themselves or empowering achievement.
+It calls you to be part of a community that leaves a mark in the world because of who you are.
 Adidas inspires and says that because you are unique, you belong.

 Nike, on the other hand, has a narrative focused on the hero.
 It talks about performance, conquest, empowerment of the individual.
-It says that you can do it, you can do more, it inspires hustling and willpower.
+It says that you can do it and that you can do more.
+It inspires hustling and willpower.
 Nike’s narrative is built on the competition with yourself.
-It focuses mainly on the individual, even when the context is about team and group, the camera is always focusing on the performance of a specific individual.
-He/she faces challenges alone, he/she overcome them, and he/she is cheered in the end.
+It focuses mainly on the individual, and even when the context is about team and group, the camera is always focusing on the performance of a specific individual.
+They face challenges alone, they overcome them, and they are cheered at the end.

-That’s why the emotional needs that Nike meets as brand meaning is of mastery and independence, recognition for their achievements.
+That’s why the emotional needs and meaning that Nike fulfills as a brand are mastery and independence, recognition for their achievements.

-While Nike talks about how you can do it, Adidas talks about how we can inspire each other.
+While Nike talks about how you can do it, Adidas talks about how we can inspire each other to do it.

 Understanding your brand narrative is key to build associations on a deeper level.

-Why positioning using narratives driven by human motivations is so powerful
+Why using narratives driven by human motivations is very powerful

 ..we don’t think through data, we think through stories.